graebema/aws-fis-demo/README.md

 You have an AWS account with a configured Route53 zone.

-As Terraform does not yet support the FIS service, the FIS experiment is created with a Cloudformation template, installed by Terraform.
+As Terraform does not yet support the FIS service, the FIS experiment is created with a CloudFormation template, installed by Terraform.

 **Usage:**
 Adapt the values in locals.tf to your needs.